 Business checking accounts may charge customers extra for transactions surpassing a certain number.
-If your business has a lot of cash deposits, consider these charges carefully when comparing business checking accounts.
+If your business makes regular cash deposits, consider these charges carefully when comparing business checking accounts.

-These accounts don’t offer checks.
-So you’ll need to rely on using a debit card to make transactions.
+These accounts don’t offer checks, so you’ll need to rely on using a debit card to make transactions.
 This type of account might not have overdraft fees.
 If you can’t remember the last time you’ve written a check, this might be a desirable banking option for you.
 Some checkless checking accounts charge a monthly maintenance fee that cannot be waived.

-Earning points or cashback is possible with a rewards checking account when you make purchases with your debit card.
+Earning points or cash back is possible with a rewards checking account when you make purchases with your debit card.
 Make sure you look at the fine print to see if you need to meet certain requirements to earn cash back.
 Other factors to consider include required minimum balance, maintenance fees and whether there’s a cap on the amount of cash back or number of points that can be earned.

 Private bank checking

-You’ll usually need to have a certain amount of money deposited at a bank to be eligible for this type of checking account.
-Investments and lending relationships may be considered.
+You’ll usually need to have a certain amount of money deposited at a bank to be eligible for a private bank checking account.
+Investments and lending relationships may be considered to meet this threshold.

 This type of account may give you higher debit card limits, free wire transfers, higher Zelle limits or the ability to withdraw more in a day from an ATM.
 You may also work with a dedicated representative who handles your account.